zteoh/choretracker-react-starter/README.md

     Test these by running `rake test:child` on the command line and watch them fail.

 6. Before we continue we should set up contexts for more complex unit tests.
-Essentially a context is where we set up a situation where different aspects of the project can be tested and we know what the correct result should be.
-For example, we can create a context where there are 3 children in the system, 2 of which are active and since we created this we know what test results should appear.
-We can then execute tests on model methods within the context and confirm the results are as expected.
+Essentially a context is a controlled environment where the same databse setup is replicated before each test within the context to test the same data on various scenarios.
+For example, we can create a context where there are 3 children in the system, 2 of which are active.
+We then can use knowledge about these children within the context to set up testing scenarios.

     To save you time and typing, we've provided in the `contexts.rb` file a method called `create_children` which adds a diverse set of objects to the test database and `destroy_children` which wipes them out.
 If you call these methods in the the setup and teardown method in `ChildTest` we can create a clean testing environment for each test so we know what the tests should return if the methods being tested are working properly.
-To verify it is working add this code to the bottom of your child_test.rb file:
+To verify it is working add this code to the bottom of your `child_test.rb` file:

      ```ruby